-"Two out of the three days were successful," she said. hope the last day won't carry .636 at the plate in six games.
-Pavolino also added a lot to the tournament with a.462 average (6 hits in 13 at-bats) while also scoring a team high seven runs.
+"Two out of the three days were successful," she said. hope the last day won't carry over into the season."
+The main goal of the tournaments was to get the players on the field to get a feel for their ability.
+Sophomore third baseman, Janine Radice, made an excellent showing, batting .636 at the plate in six games.
+Pavolino also added a lot to the tournament with a .462 average (6 hits in 13 at-bats) while also scoring a team high seven runs.
 According to Weitbrecht, the trio of captains - Angela Stazzone, Charise Brigee and Pavolino - all played hard and The Streaks finished 3-3 af- will provide good leadership for the team.
-"Hopefully they will have a positive affect on the other players," sheadded.
-Players making a difference. are also juniors Michele Mlynarski and Kim Weldon.
+"Hopefully they will have a positive affect on each of the other players," sheadded.
+Players making a difference.
+Gretchen Weitbrecht are also juniors Michele Mlynarski and Kim Weldon.
 Weitbrecht said that these two, plus the captains, build unity and encourage the team.
 The team is still young, but the effort put forward by them is one of complete dedication.
 According to Pavolino, this year is a lot different from the past.
 "The attitude of the whole team has changed," she said.
 "People are focusing more on the team as a whole than on themselves."
-Weitbrecht also said that this year is a total team effort.
+Weitbrechtalsosaidthatthis year is a total team effort.